hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

 #### Execute the Installer

-From a shell on your instance, in the directory where you placed the `replicated.tar.gz` installer bootstrapper:
+From a shell on your instance, in the directory where you placed the `latest.tar.gz` installer bootstrapper:

-1. Run `tar xzf replicated.tar.gz`
+1. Run `tar xzf latest.tar.gz`
 1. Run `sudo ./install.sh airgap`
 1. When asked, select the interface of the primary private network interface used to access the instance.
 1. The software will take a few minutes and you'll be presented with a message about how and where to access the rest of the setup via the web.
 This will be `https://<TFE HOSTNAME>:8800`.